zhuyizheng/IMOLean/README.md

-are not included in the case where there is also a reference in the problem to a triangle including those two points, or to strict betweenness of three points including those two, or to one point being a vertex of a triangle and the other point being in its interior.
+are not included in the case where there is also a reference in the problem to a triangle including those two points, or to strict betweenness of three points including those two, or to one point being a vertex of a triangle (or on a side, or on a line between two vertices) and the other point being in its interior.
 A reference to a triangle is taken to mean a nondegenerate triangle.

 Where such references implying some form of nondegeneracy appear in the conclusion of a problem rather than as a hypothesis of the